Why would a doctor have their DEA suspended? | License Suspension

 The question is: why would DEA agents try to get you to surrender the DEA registration?
 This is mainly due to a backlog in cases that are pending adjudication.
 While providers or practitioners wait for the final decision in the case, they continue to prescribe controlled substances.
 Obviously, for those involved in criminal activities, it could mean a year of them continuing with their crimes, until the case is completed.
 It is understandable that the DEA would want to curb this activity, but unfortunately for those who are innocent, surrendering their registration is a bad move for their career.

-Legal Help for DEA License Surrender
+Chelle Law Attorney Assistance for DEA License Surrender

 If you refuse to surrender your DEA registration and therefore have the opportunity to have a hearing, this is when an attorney comes in very handy.
 He can help you successfully resolve any administrative, civil, or criminal action.
 A DEA License Suspension Lawyer will protect you and your career.